secretGeek/today-i-learned-staging/powershell/parameters_general_guide.md

 Apart from remembering the "no brackets" syntax -- you also need to learn how to give types to your parameters, and so much more.

 ## `param()`

 	Function Invoke-Clippy{
 	param(
 			$text="Hi!
-I am Clippy, your office assitant.
+I am Clippy, your office assistant.
 Would you like some assistance today?"
 	)

 		write-host $text -foregroundColor yellow;
 	}

 ## `[string]`